 Greenwashing – abusing a good intention

 So, a “green image” is faked through PR and green-marketing without really doing anything about it.
-The motivation for this falsified appearance to the outside, lies mostly in the conscious consumer deception.
+The motivation for this falsified appearance to the outside lies mostly in the conscious consumer deception.
 This seemingly responsible and environmentally conscious behavior is called “greenwashing”.
-Thus, companies that greenwash prevent really responsible consumption and harm honest suppliers.
+Thus, companies that greenwash prevents really responsible consumption and harm honest suppliers.

 What are the dangers of greenwashing?

 The problem with greenwashing is that the credibility of providers who are really sustainable and environmentally conscious gets undermined.
 Many smaller companies have been established because they wanted to do something “different” than the big ones, who beat their profits on the backs of man, animal, and nature.
 A small example that occurs to me in this context is also very macabre at the same time: In Germany, the Rügenwalder Mühle was for a long time one of the largest processors of animal meat from factory farming.
 Now they are putting on the vegan/vegetarian track, taking consumers away from companies like Taifun because they offer similar products.

 Of course, due to their size, they have a very different business plan and can offer cheaper products.
 Since most customers look at the price, they buy the cheaper version.
 So, it may go for the affordable products that have initially bought at Taifun which is slightly more expensive.